 The Department of Energy’s (DOE) Lab-Embedded Entrepreneurship Program has exceeded $1 billion in follow-on funding and investments raised by participating clean energy startups since its inception in 2015.

-Early-stage clean tech startups face many hurdles that can dim the spark of innovation before it has a chance to thrive, be they financial, scientific, or business-related.
-Through the Lab-Embedded Entrepreneurship Program, selected companies receive a two-year fellowship that allows them to embed with DOE National Laboratories and gain access to the equipment and expertise of DOE scientists.
+Early-stage renewable tech startups face many hurdles that can dim the spark of innovation before it has a chance to thrive, be they financial, scientific, or business-related.
+Through the Lab-Embedded Entrepreneurship Program, selected companies receive a two-year fellowship that allows them to embed with DOE national laboratories and gain access to the equipment and expertise of DOE scientists.
 The program also provides mentoring and networking opportunities with university resources, ecosystem partners, local businesses, and investors.
 With this support and training, some of the nation’s brightest scientists, engineers, and entrepreneurs have been able to fast-track their innovations into deployment at scale and launch successful energy and manufacturing businesses.

 The more than $1 billion raised by participant companies—most of which has come from private investment—is from a variety of sources that affirms their success, including venture capital funding, prize money, and government grants and contracts.
 To date, the 120 Lab-Embedded Entrepreneurship Program startups have also created 1,000 jobs for American workers.